Save This Page

 Method from org.w3c.dom.html.HTMLDocument Summary:

-close, getAnchors, getApplets, getBody, getCookie, getDomain, getElementsByName, getForms, getImages, getLinks, getReferrer, getTitle, getURL, open, setBody, setCookie, setTitle, write, writeln
+close, getAnchors, getApplets, getBody, getCookie, getDomain, getElementById, getElementsByName, getForms, getImages, getLinks, getReferrer, getTitle, getURL, open, setBody, setCookie, setTitle, write, writeln

 Method from org.w3c.dom.html.HTMLDocument Detail: